CACI No. 200. Obligation to Prove - More Likely True Than Not True

 The parties must persuade you, by the evidence presented in court, that

-what he or she is required to prove is more likely to be true than not
+what they are required to prove is more likely to be true than not true.

 did not prove it.
 You should consider all the evidence, no matter which

 In criminal trials, the prosecution must prove that the defendant is guilty

 beyond a reasonable doubt.
 But in civil trials, such as this one, the party

 who is required to prove something need prove only that it is more likely